 I used to tease Dad that he spent the Korean War stateside, defending America’s southern borders from marauding Communists.
 Joking aside, he's very proud of his military service.

-I don’t know how much Dad remembers of his Army experience sixty years ago.
+I don’t know how much Dad remembers of his Army experience from sixty years ago.
 I do know that something deep inside him would still respond to the sight of the American flag, the playing of the National Anthem, or a firm handshake of thanks.

 Happy Veteran’s Day, Dad!